 Texas Tasty Visits Lucky Robot

-Lucky Robot is a Japanese Kitchen located right off of South Congress that offers anything from sushi, ramen, dumplings, wagyu beef, to sake.
+Lucky Robot is a Japanese Kitchen located right off of South Congress that offers the best sushi, ramen, dumplings, wagyu beef, to sake.
 They are the first sustainable sushi establishment found in Texas recognized by the James Beard Foundation’s Smart Catch program as a leader in marine life protection.

-Honesty, Lucky Robot was one of THE COOLEST restaurants that I have ever been to in my 19 years of life and there’s a couple reasons why.
+Honesty, Lucky Robot was one of THE COOLEST restaurants that I have ever been to in my 19 years of life and there are a couple of reasons why.

 Interior: Edgy.
 Street.
 Cherry Blossoms.